- Top 7 Potty Chairs For Larger Toddlers

 You see, its sophistication is evident in the way it looks and functions.

-The plywood makes it sturdy to the extent that you can use it for toddlers more than 40 pounds.
+The plywood makes it sturdy to the extent that you can use it for toddlers who are more than 40 pounds.

 Even the rest of the chair can be cleaned easily if you need to.
 Since its plywood, you’d only have to wipe it with a damp cloth and that’s it.